 You can learn more about overdoses from cocaine and other stimulants, which often involve fentanyl, from this report issued by the OASAS Medical Advisory Panel.

 Naloxone nasal spray is now available in more than 2,000 pharmacies across New York State.
-Individuals who are at risk for an overdose and their family members and friends may acquire naloxone in these pharmacies without bringing in a prescription.
+Individuals who are at risk for an overdose and their family members and friends may acquire naloxone in these pharmacies without a prescription.
+Brand name Narcan nasal spray is now being sold over the counter in pharmacies in NYS.
 Community-based organizations also dispense naloxone kits and provide free training on how to administer naloxone, and how to recognize/respond to the signs of an overdose.

 Naloxone is not a substitute for medical attention.
 The effects of naloxone will last 30-90 minutes, until emergency medical attention arrives, but could wear off, and put the person at risk of going back into an overdose.
 Also, overdoses are often associated with other serious medical problems that require medical attention.
 The New York State 911 Good Samaritan Law allows individuals witnessing or experiencing a drug or alcohol overdose to call 911 without fear of arrest or prosecution for certain crimes.